-We provide free, impartial, confidential and accessible advice, information and support on matters relating to special educational needs (SEN) and disabilities including concerns relating to health and social.
+We provide free, impartial, confidential and accessible advice, information and support on matters relating to special educational needs (SEN) and disabilities including concerns relating to health and social care.
 Our service is for:

 - parents or carers of children aged from 0-25 years with SEN or who are disabled

 - young people aged 16-25 with SEN or who are disabled

 This includes children in early years settings, pupils in schools, students at colleges of further education, young people in apprenticeships and training programmes, young people who may have SEN and who are currently unemployed and in none of the above educational programmes.

 Our team comprises of the manager of the service, two caseworkers and an administration assistant, all of whom have received suitable training.

 - Help you with information about how to apply for an Education, Health and Care (EHC) Plan

 - Help with information and advice about support available in local schools for pupils with SEN